 This is where you actually study the material in a textbook, attend a lecture, or watch the video.
 Seek understanding, but know that you are not supposed to know the material already nor are you supposed to know it at the end of this study period.
 During this phase, you are satisfying your curiosity and simply aiming for an understanding of the facts, concepts, and processes.

 Okay, now we get serious about moving the study unit material into long-term memory.
 After you first study any particular section, mark a date in your calendar to do Q&As on that same section, at progressively longer intervals.
 For example, use the table of contents to mark the date 2 days, 10 days, and 6 weeks later to review the Q&As for that section.
 Now you're doing spaced retrieval!

-The PSR method is essential to studying for Pediatric Board Exams.
+The PSSR method is essential to studying for Pediatric Board Exams.